Fall in Maine

 Fall may just be the best time to visit Maine

+New England in fall is stunning.
+But Maine in the fall is the place to be.
 Maine's beaches may be too chilly for surfing, but that doesn't mean there isn't still plenty to see.
 In early fall, there's still whale-watching to be had, and the lighthouses of Maine are always standing tall, no matter what time of year you visit.
-The perfect way to see them and the coast's beautiful fall foliage?
+The perfect way to see them and the coast's beautiful Maine fall foliage?
 A windjammer cruise.

 A little less wild but no less beautiful is Acadia National Park.
 The jewel of DownEast Maine, it sparkles in fall.
 If you're looking for a romantic weekend getaway in Maine, this is the place.
 The weather is perfect for leisurely walking or horseback riding the park's network of carriage trails.
 After a day of exploring Mount Desert Island, there's plenty to see and do in Bar Harbor, as well as plenty of resorts, seaside inns and bed and breakfasts where you can lay your head.

 Further south, there's Portland, Freeport and the Casco Bay region.
 Portland's dining, nightlife and craft beer scenes set a bar that would be hard for most cities to reach.
 Many of the breweries on the Maine Beer Trail get their water from nearby Sebago Lake, considered some of the best brewing water in the world.
 There are also plenty of local wineries if wine tasting is more your thing.
 Freeport is known for its great shopping, including outlets stores from L.L.
 Bean and more.
 Fall's a great time to get clearance deals and stock up for winter.